-Generic Name: Alprazolam Oral Solution (al PRA zoe lam)
+Generic Name: Alprazolam Oral Solution (al PRAY zoe lam)

 Brand Name: Alprazolam Intensol